epilot-dev/engineering-principles/README.md

 - **Higher Quality** - Bringing engineers closer to the day-to-day operation of our business establishes a direct feedback loop with our users and allows for faster iteration and ultimately higher quality software design.
 - **Accountability** - Being responsible for operations for the code we write is an incentive to do things better.
 Nobody wants to wake up during the night to fix a memory leak in production.

-## Show, don’t tell: Deliver working software early and frequently.
+## Show, don’t tell: Deliver working software early and frequently

 We believe in the basic Agile principle of "Release early and release often".
 This approach helps us manage risk and make better decisions by creating fast feedback loops between ourselves and our users.

 While prototypes and proof-of-concepts can be great tools early on, we should always maintain shippable code.
 Avoid creating technical debt.
 Don't depend on polish happening later.

 ### Why?

 - **Code wins arguments**: Debating abstract ideas leads to endless meetings.
 A working piece of software is always better than architecture diagrams and RFCs.
 - **Move fast**: Putting feedback loops in place early on helps us make more informed decisions collaboratively and commit to deliverables that create tangible progress.
 - **Risk management**: Even with great design and careful planning, unplanned work is guaranteed to appear once you're in the process of building.
 So better start early.

 ## Every Week is Quality Week